Subash/object-path/readme.md

-# Manipulate Object with Key Paths
+# Read and Manipulate Objects with Key Path

 ### Installation
 ```shell